 - Do the portfolio’s narrative and essay analyses thoughtfully answer the questions asked above?
 The narrative should answer the four questions listed above, and each essay analysis should answer the three questions listed above.

-- Does the portfolio clearly analyze how the student has met all nine Learning Objectives, as well as how his/her scholarship has improved over time?
+- Does the portfolio clearly analyze how you have met all nine Learning Objectives, as well as how your scholarship has improved over time?

 Portfolio Steps to Completion